 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
 The Denver, Colorado minimum wage, for instance, is $15.87 per hour with future increases to be based on adjustments to the Consumer Price Index each year.
 The minimum wage for city and contract workers will also be increasing in 2022 based on the Consumer Price Index.

 Are there plans to change the minimum wage?

 After Colorado’s Amendment 70 went into effect January 1, 2017, every January 1, the minimum wage increased until it reached $12 per hour in January 2020.
 After that, it is being adjusted annually for cost of living increases, as measured by the Consumer Price Index used for Colorado.

 |January 1, 2018||$10.20|

 How should small business owners prepare for changes to the minimum wage?

-Colorado small business owners should be used to the rising minimum wage, as the rate has been gradually increasing nearly every year since 2007.
+Small business owners should be used to the Colorado minimum wage increase, as the rate has been gradually increasing nearly every year since 2007.

 Still, the minimum wage has increased more in some years than in others.
 For example, it rose just eight cents between 2015 and 2016, but 99 cents between 2016 and 2017.
-The Colorado minimum wage is scheduled to increase another 90 cents annually in 2019 and 2020, so business owners should run the numbers to see how the new rates will affect their bottom line, and figure out if they will need to adjust staffing or prices.
+The Colorado minimum wage increased another 90 cents annually in 2019 and 2020, and is set to raise 22 cents in 2022, so business owners should run their numbers to see how the new rates will affect their bottom line, and figure out if they will need to adjust staffing or prices.